 Diffractive gas lenses may be suitable for a variety of high-energy and high-peak-power laser facilities and experiments.
 Consider, for example, the final focusing lenses of the National Ignition Facility (NIF) beamlines, that each handle a 40 cm $\times$ 40 cm, 13 kJ pulse.
 At an expected damage threshold around 1.5 kJ/cm\textsuperscript{2} \cite{michine_ultra_2020,ou_experimental_2025}, a gas lens would need only be 3 cm $\times$ 3 cm, requiring 1-2 J of ultraviolet writing energy.
 In addition to the high damage threshold and neutron, x-ray, and debris resistance of these lenses, their finite lifetime may, if appropriately tuned, also provide backscatter protection.
 Gas lenses of this type are therefore a potential answer to the unsolved final-optics challenge of high-repetition-rate inertial fusion energy facilities, where beam energies and shot repetition rates are expected to be much higher than those at NIF \cite{chapman_investigation_2019,schultz_ife_2001,suratwala_optic_2025}.

-A low-density off-axis lens that reforms for each laser shot may also be beneficial for high-peak-power laser experiments where beam reshaping close to target is desirable.
+A low-density off-axis lens that reforms for each laser shot is also be beneficial for high-peak-power laser experiments where beam reshaping close to target is desirable.
 For instance, laser-plasma electron accelerators have demonstrated GeV electron energies \cite{miao_multi-gev_2022,gonsalves_petawatt_2019}, but producing TeV electron beams would require staging many individual acceleration sections together to counteract depletion of the driving laser pulse and dephasing between the laser and the electron beam \cite{luo_multistage_2018,steinke_multistage_2016,schroeder_physics_2010,albert_2020_2021}.
 Staging requires changing the direction of a high-power driving beam near focus in order to align it with the electron beam using an optic that the electron beam can travel through; a gas lens is an alternative to the plasma mirrors currently in use.
 More broadly, gas lenses allow table-top experiments with high-power beams at large f-number.
 A gas lens can manipulate high-energy beams much closer to focus than a glass lens, so reaching large spot sizes and long Rayleigh ranges does not require long and straight laboratory halls.
-The extension of gas optics to holographic lenses also suggests that more complex structuring of high-power light may be feasible.
+The extension of gas optics to holographic lenses also suggests that more complex structuring of high-power light will be feasible.

 Here, we have experimentally demonstrated efficient diffractive gas lenses via UV-induced photodissociation of ozone.
-We have shown that these optics can collimate an initially focusing nanosecond read beam at fluences well above solid-state damage thresholds and that the lens focal length can be tuned by changing the relative focal positions of the two write beams.
-The optic is suitable for both nanosecond and broad-bandwidth femtosecond beams.
+We have shown that these optics can collimate initially focusing nanosecond to femtosecond read beams at fluences and intensities well above solid-state damage thresholds and that the lens focal length can be tuned by changing the relative focal positions of the two write beams.
 The process of forming the optic is energy efficient; 100~mJ/cm\textsuperscript{2} write beams can manipulate read beams above 1~kJ/cm\textsuperscript{2}.
 We measured stable beam pointing and diffraction efficiencies that fluctuate less than the write-beam energy.
-These characteristics indicate that there are no fundamental obstacles to using diffractive gas lenses for the control of high-energy lasers.
+These characteristics show the potential of using diffractive gas lenses for the control of high-energy lasers.